enceris/enceris.github.io/p/1/raw.md

 more powerful felons, and a few monsters, this is the threat level you would expect.

-Battalion Class, which require a uniform and orderly group to subdue, with a large emphasis on orderly.
+Battalion Class, which requires a uniform and orderly group to subdue, with a large emphasis on orderly.
 Synergy is almost a requirement to subdue such threats.